 To ensure a thick mash, drain the squash well after microwaving it, and don't skip the grated Parmesan - it acts as a thickener in addition to adding flavor.

 You can keep the leftovers in an airtight container in the fridge for 3-4 days.
-Reheat them in the microwave at 50% power.
+Reheat them covered in the microwave at 50% power.
 You can also freeze the cooled leftovers for up to three months.
 Thaw them overnight in the fridge.